AaronAmberman/WPF.Translations/README.md

 This API *provides translations* that can be **bound to for the front-end** and can be **called from code in the back-end** as well.
 Finally about time WPF gets an API capable of providing what I would consider a modern enterprise level translation mechanism.
 I just had to write it myself, but now I will share it with the world.

 ### At a Glance
+Check out the project [wiki](https://github.com/AaronAmberman/WPF.Translations/wiki) for a little more information about each type.

 The API itself is rather small and does not have anything to do with directly controlling access to XAML or C#.
 That is up to you but we'll go over how to very easily achieve this.
 This API is capable of reading strings from a XAML ResourceDictionary or a RESX resource file.
 It is up to you to use appropriate translation data provider or even use your own in case you have a non-standard translation data source.
 Why should you be forced to a type a file for translations?
 You shouldn't!
 Hence why I made it possible to define your own translation data interpreter.
 More on that later.

 ##### Member Enforcement